platform-mesh/portal-ui-lib/docs/readme-generic-ui.md

     - `"textDecoration"`: Text decoration for the value (CSS text-decoration value)
     - `"textTransform"`: Text transformation for the value (CSS text-transform value)
   - `"displayAs"`: Controls how the value is displayed:
-    - `'plainText'`: Render value as plain text without any built-in transformation
-    - `'secret'`: Render value as a secret with show/hide hover
+    - `'secret'`: Render value as a secret with show/hide toggle
+    - `'boolIcon'`: Render boolean-like values (true/false, True/False, TRUE/FALSE) as icon indicators
+    - `'link'`: Render URL values as clickable links (supports http://, https://, ftp://, mailto:, tel: protocols)
   - `"withCopyButton"`: Boolean flag to show a copy button next to the value for easy copying to clipboard
 - `"dynamicValuesDefinition"`: Configuration for dynamic value loading:
   - `"operation"`: GraphQL operation name